-Graduate Research Assistants that work in the Behavioral Nutrition & Physical Activity Laboratory gain valuable experience in all aspects of the research process and work toward publication of their thesis work.
+Graduate Research Assistants that work in the Behavioral Nutrition and Physical Activity Laboratory gain valuable experience in all aspects of the research process and work toward publication of their thesis work.
 Below are examples of projects that students are currently involved in and thesis/dissertation topics currently being researched:

-- Examining associations between school wellness policies and school environments in elementary schools
+- Examining associations between school wellness policies and school environments in elementary schools.

-- Determining the availability of ‘traditional’ foods in grocery and convenience stores in rural South Dakota
+- Determining the availability of ‘traditional’ foods in grocery and convenience stores in rural South Dakota.

-- Exploring the associations between the home food environment and preschool child diet, physical activity and weight status
+- Exploring the associations between the home food environment and preschool child diet, physical activity and weight status.

 Do you want to join our team?
 Apply through the link on the Graduate School and indicate your interest in working with us.
 Funded graduate students work between 10-20 hours and receive a monthly stipend in addition to tuition remission.